-Teaching language English Office hours By appointment or after the lectures Teaching assistant (if any) - Office hours - List of topics covered The Electric powertrains and batteries module is intended to give the students an overview of the current and promising solutions for electric and hybrid vehicles, comprising aspects related to electro-mechanical power conversion, power converters and batteries.
-The course will cover the following topics: • Typical motors and drives used in electric cars, their requirements and figures of merit • Basics of electric power converters used in electric cars • Typology of batteries, their operation and performance in electric cars Professional applications of the covered topics The knowledge acquired during this course can be applied in several public and private companies in the automotive and mobility sector.
-Teaching format The course consists of lectures in which the topics are presented by the teacher.
+Office hours By appointment or after the lectures Teaching assistant (if any) - Office hours - List of topics covered The Internal combustion engines for hybrid powertrains module is intended to give the students an insight of the novel design solutions in traditional powertrains for the transport sector with a specific focus on the coupling of internal combustion engines to hybrid drives.
+The course will cover the following topics: Vehicles and Powertrains Combustion Engine Powertrains Mild hybrid, series and parallel hybrid vehicles, Plug-in vehicles Mechanisms for torque/power sharing in HEVs Driving Cycles and Fuel Consumption.
+Professional applications of the covered topics The knowledge acquired during this course can be applied in several public and private companies in the automotive and mobility sectors.
+Teaching format The course consists of lectures in which the topics are presented by the professor.
 There are also classes (exercises) that will give practical examples of the application of the theoretical topics.
 Course topics will be presented at the blackboard and using electronic slides.
-Teaching material and additional materials will be provided by the teacher during the semester.
+Teaching material and additional materials will be provided by the Professor during the semester.

+Learning outcomes

-Learning outcomes The learning outcomes referred to the Dublin Descriptors: Knowledge and understanding The course allows the students to acquire advanced knowledge on the main solutions for the powertrains in the transport sector with specific focus on hybrid and electric cars (1).
+The learning outcomes referred to the Dublin Descriptors:

+Knowledge and understanding

+The course allows the students to acquire advanced knowledge on the main solutions for the powertrains in the transport sector with specific focus on hybrid and electric cars (1).
 The topics presented will provide the basis for a thorough understanding of the architectures, of the design approaches and of the modeling (2) of modern powertrains and battery systems used in the automotive sector.

-Applying knowledge and understanding The student will be able to apply the acquired knowledge during exercises, where the studied models will be used to assess specific practical problems (3).
+Applying knowledge and understanding

+The student will be able to apply the acquired knowledge during exercises, where the studied models will be used to assess specific practical problems (3).
 Students will also apply the theoretical contents by using calculation codes and numerical models of the studied powertrains, storage systems and battery management systems (4).

+Making judgments

-Making judgments The student should acquire the ability to evaluate and compare different powertrain solutions, considering the overall architecture, the main components ad their management (5).
+The student should acquire the ability to evaluate and compare different powertrain solutions, considering the overall architecture, the main components ad their management (5).
 The student should also be able to discuss and correlate the numerical results with the physical problem (6).